 - Repeat step 2 for the last five minutes.

 - Perform stretching exercises for five minutes to end the session.

-Exercising on a recumbent bike is completely safe during pregnancy, but make sure not to overdo it.
+Exercising on a stationary bike is completely safe during pregnancy, but a growing belly can put your back under lots of stress; therefore, make sure not to overdo it (6).
 Following the steps while performing would be beneficial to you:

 - Warm up for five minutes at a speed you are comfortable with.